henrysdev/henrysdev_blog/_posts/2021-03-03-building-the-game-i-want-to-play.markdown

 > “Nobody will use it except for me”

-> “It’s too big of a project for one person”
+> “The project is too big for just one person”

 > “It’s difficult to monetize and therefore it’s a pointless endeavour”